1. Let it Breathe

 - Size the image for the container it is going to be in

 - File type matters.

 Plan ahead for your image sizes.
 With CSS you can set any image you want to whatever height or width you want but if you are doing all of your resizing in the browser, then the user has to download the full-size image first!
 Yikes!

 While it seems simple, I can’t even track how many times I’ve gone onto sites that were struggling with their page load times because they had a 3200 x 2400px image being resized to fit in the header as a logo.
 Resizing your images for web will improve your load times and can even save you money.

 To put it into non-technical terms that would be like mailing a letter but in order to put the stamp on you had to shrink down your favorite poster first to fit where the stamp goes.
 Just a lot of extra work that you can save your users from having to do.

-If you want to take things easy (or don’t have access to a program such as Photoshop) I can’t recommend this tool enough: https://imagecompressor.com/
+If you want to take things a (or don’t have access to a program such as Photoshop) I can’t recommend this tool enough for image compression: https://imagecompressor.com/

 It’s 100% free, easy to use, and gets results quick.